 Selecting paint colors can seem overwhelming, but with my suggestions, it can be fun!
 Follow these steps to find just the right Fixer Upper paint colors for your own home and about finding Magnolia home paint matched to Sherwin Williams.

 SELECTING FIXER UPPER PAINT COLORS

 I recently had all the wallpaper primed and painted a white color off of our kitchen and some trim added to the wall to give it a good old fashion look.
-So now I have a clean slate to visualize many color options.
+So now I have a clean slate to visualize many Fixer Upper paint colors.